sernst/cauldron/README.rst

 - **Segmented Code Execution**: Code is run in distinct steps (just like notebook cells), and you control when and which steps are run.

-with the best elements of traditional software development:
+with the best elements of traditional software development workflow:

-- **Free From Browser Coding**: Face it, coding in browsers is less than ideal.
 - **Your Choice of IDE**: Modern modern IDEs have excellent productivity features like extensive customization, real-time error checking, intelligent code completion and efficient project navigation.
 Use whichever